rust-lang/rust/guide.md

 We start by [receiving a message] from the language client.
 We decode the message as a request for completion and [schedule it on the threadpool].
-This is the place where we [catch] canceled error if, immediately after completion, the client sends some modification.
+This is the also place where we [catch] canceled errors if, immediately after completion, the client sends some modification.

-In [the handler] we deserialize LSP request into rust-analyzer specific data types (by converting a file url into a numeric `FileId`), [ask analysis for completion] and serializer results to LSP.
+In [the handler] we a deserialize LSP request into the rust-analyzer specific data types (by converting a file url into a numeric `FileId`), [ask analysis for completion] and serializer results to LSP.

-[Completion implementation] is finally the place where we start doing the actual work.
-The first step is to collection `CompletionContext` -- a struct which describes the cursor position in terms of Rust syntax and semantics.
+The [completion implementation] is finally the place where we start doing the actual work.
+The first step is to collect the `CompletionContext` -- a struct which describes the cursor position in terms of Rust syntax and semantics.
 For example, `function_syntax: Option<&'a ast::FnDef>` stores a reference to enclosing function *syntax*, while `function: Option<hir::Function>` is the